SysProgHunters/SIS2/README.md

 # CPU usage monitor

-Using Timer monitor usage of CPU and create the graph of it
+Simple runnable application that shows all processors on machine, its usage and real-time bar graph of it.

 ## Getting Started